FC-Datalog as a Framework for Efficient String Querying: Conclusions and Future Work

-There are structure criteria for conjunctive queries in $\fc$ ($\fccq$) that improve efficiency such as acyclicity, as demonstrated by Freydenberger and Thompson \cite{SplittingAtoms}.
-Every $\fcdatalog$ rule can be seen as a conjunctive query in $\fc$.
-We could therefore add such structure criteria to $\fcdatalog$ rules and examine how this improves the complexity of $\fcdatalog$ fragments further. \changetwo{Another direction for research is to look at inexpressibility for these fragments.
-However, even for $\fc$ (as opposed to $\fcdatalog$), finding inexpressibility results is challenging (see \cite{EFGames})}.
+As demonstrated in \cite{SplittingAtoms}, there are structure criteria such as acyclicity for conjunctive queries in $\fc$ ($\fccq$) that improve efficiency.
+As we mentioned in Section \ref{sec:preliminaries}, every rule of an $\fcdatalog$ program can be seen as a conjunctive query in $\fc$.
+We could therefore add such structure criteria to $\fcdatalog$ rules and examine how this improves the complexity of $\fcdatalog$ fragments further.
+Another direction for research is to look at inexpressibility for these fragments.
+However, even for $\fc$ (as opposed to $\fcdatalog$), finding inexpressibility results is challenging (see \cite{EFGames}).
 Another logical next step is to use our restrictions for $\fcdatalog$ to identify natural fragments in the spanner setting with desirable properties.

-Finally, as we can also see $\fcdatalog$ as a generalization of range concatenation grammars ($\rcg$)~(see~\cite{FC}), parsing techniques for these grammars such as the algorithm in Boullier \cite{rcgChapter} could be adapted to $\fcdatalog$.
+Finally, we can also see $\fcdatalog$ as a generalization of range concatenation grammars~($\rcg$s).
+See~\cite{rcgChapter} for details of $\rcg$s and see \cite{FC} for details on the generalization.
+Thus parsing techniques for these grammars such as those in \cite{Kallmeyer} could give rise to further efficient $\fcdatalog$ fragments.
+In the other direction, further results for $\fcdatalog$ could bring about further developments in the parsing of $\rcg$s.